Electronics Training Launched at TSU

 Tomsk State University (TSU) has launched a course to train specialists in electronics.
-It focuses on the creation of synchrotron radiation detectors, which are necessary for equipping the research stations of the "SKIF" Shared Resource Center.
+It focuses on the creation of synchrotron radiation detectors.
+They are necessary for equipping the research stations of the "Skif" Shared Resource Center.

-The course is titled "Semiconductor Synchrotron Radiation Detectors: Design, Modeling, and Technology."
+The course is called "Semiconductor Synchrotron Radiation Detectors: Design, Modeling, and Technology."
 It was created in collaboration with the Institute of High Current Electronics SB RAS.

 The main audience of the course includes professionals in the field of electronics involved in the design and operation of equipment, as well as master's and postgraduate students studying physical, chemical, and technical specialties.